Greatest Literature banner

 With its greater length, the 2006 BBC television adaptation of Emma can fill in the holes left by previous films, notably the 1996 international production.

 She does not come to her realizations easily.
 Garai's is a feisty Emma, dragged kicking and screaming to maturity by her friend and brother-in-law, the eminently sensible, George Knightly.
-As Knightly, the eminently versatile Johnny Lee Miller (Trainspotting, Mansfield Park, Elementary) also has room to develop.
-The fond but bickering relationship between the two become the drama's centre, perhaps more so than in the book.
+As Knightly, the eminently versatile Jonny Lee Miller (Trainspotting, Mansfield Park, Elementary) also has room to develop.
+The fond but bickering relationship between the two becomes the drama's centre, perhaps more so than in the book.

 The kissing scene is an emotional highlight in the 2009 serial adaptation of Emma.